 We’re able to conduct telehealth visits, where appropriate, in every clinic and specialty we offer.
 It’s been part of the outreach offerings at Children’s Colorado since 2012, but dramatically increased in March from about 100 virtual visits per week to now thousands per week.
 Please reach out to your child's provider if you are interested in scheduling a virtual visit.

 Children's Colorado temporary closures

 Several Children’s Colorado locations remain closed until further notice.
-Our providers and schedulers are directing patients and families to the best location for their needs.
+Our providers and schedulers are directing patients and families to the most appropriate open location for their needs.